pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/newcontributor_mentors.rst

 Who are mentors?
 ================

-The component supervisors and lead developers are the mentors of developer candidates.
+The component supervisors, team leaders, lead developers are the mentors of developer candidates.
 (See `developer roles`_ for details)

 What is the aim of this notion?
 ===============================